 As a part of its current strategic review, the Foundation is exploring the possible evolution of this initiative toward a focus that supports organizations using human rights values, frames and organizing principles to challenge systems of mass criminalization and incarceration in this country.
 This focus will take lessons learned from the Foundation’s past human rights grantmaking and apply them to the important efforts challenging mass incarceration and criminalization.

-General Operating Support - $10,000 (first payment of a two-year grant)
+General Operating Support - $10,000 (second payment of a two-year grant)

-General Operating Support - $50,000
+General Operating Support - $25,000